MO-RISE/pontos-data-ingestor/README.md

 Wether to use TLS when conencting to the MQTT broker (Optional, default: False)

 MQTT_CLEAN_START
-Wether to request a clean start or not when connecting to the broker (Optional, default: False)
+Wether to request a clean start or not when connecting to the broker (Optional, default: True)

 MQTT_SESSION_EXPIRY_INTERVAL
 Session expiry interval used for any session created by the broker (Optional, default: None)